vishnuspillai/vishnuspillai/README.md

 ---

 <blockquote align="center">
-  <i>"Driven by curiosity, powered by code, and inspired by the endless mysteries of biology."</i>
+  <i>"Driven by precision and micropipettes, powered by code, and inspired by the endless mysteries of biology."</i>
 </blockquote>

 ---